tenzir/tenzir/cloud/aws/README.md

 aws_region=eu-north-1
 ```

 Next, we take a look at some use cases.
-To setup Fargate and one Lambda
+To setup Fargate and the Lambda
-instance, use `make deploy`.
+function, use `make deploy`.
 You can tear down the resources using the dual
 command, `make destroy`.
 See `make help` for a brief description of available
 commands.